WebFiori/docs/background-tasks.md

 }
 ```

-### Using the Class `AbstractJob`
+### Using the Class `AbstractTask`

 This method of implementing jobs should be used for complex jobs.
-In this approach, the class [`AbstractJob`](https://webfiori.com/docs/webfiori/framework/cron/AbstractJob) is extended and its abstract methods are implemented.
+In this approach, the class [`AbstractTask`](https://webfiori.com/docs/webfiori/framework/scheduler/AbstractTask) is extended and its abstract methods are implemented.

 This class has 4 abstract methods at which the developer must implement.
-The method [`AbstractJob::execute()`](https://webfiori.com/docs/webfiori/framework/cron/AbstractJob#execute) will contain the actual job logic that will be executed.
+The method [`AbstractTask::execute()`](https://webfiori.com/docs/webfiori/framework/scheduler/AbstractTask#execute) will contain the actual job logic that will be executed.
 The method must return a boolean value or null.
 If the job successfully executed, it must return `true` or `null`.
 If the job fails, the method must return `false`.
 Note that if the method throws an exception or error while it executes, the job will be considered as failed.

-The method [`AbstractJob::onFail()`](https://webfiori.com/docs/webfiori/framework/cron/AbstractJob#onFail) can have a code that will be executed if the job has failed to complete successfully.
+The method [`AbstractTask::onFail()`](https://webfiori.com/docs/webfiori/framework/scheduler/AbstractTask#onFail) can have a code that will be executed if the job has failed to complete successfully.
 For example, it can have a code that will notify system admins that a background job has failed.
 A job will be considered as a failed job in two cases.
-If the method [`AbstractJob::execute()`](https://webfiori.com/docs/webfiori/framework/cron/AbstractJob#execute) return `false` or when it throws an exception.
+If the method [`AbstractTask::execute()`](https://webfiori.com/docs/webfiori/framework/scheduler/AbstractTask#execute) return `false` or when it throws an exception.

-The method [`AbstractJob::onSuccess()`](https://webfiori.com/docs/webfiori/framework/cron/AbstractJob#onSuccess) can have a code that will be executed if the job finished without any issues.
-A job is considered as a success job when the method [`AbstractJob::execute()`](https://webfiori.com/docs/webfiori/framework/cron/AbstractJob#execute) returns `true` or `null` (simply return nothing).
+The method [`AbstractTask::onSuccess()`](https://webfiori.com/docs/webfiori/framework/scheduler/AbstractTask#onSuccess) can have a code that will be executed if the job finished without any issues.
+A job is considered as a success job when the method [`AbstractTask::execute()`](https://webfiori.com/docs/webfiori/framework/scheduler/AbstractTask#execute) returns `true` or `null` (simply return nothing).

-The method [`AbstractJob::afterExec()`](https://webfiori.com/docs/webfiori/framework/cron/AbstractJob#afterExec) can have a code which will be executed after the job finished to execute.
+The method [`AbstractTask::afterExec()`](https://webfiori.com/docs/webfiori/framework/scheduler/AbstractTask#afterExec) can have a code which will be executed after the job finished to execute.
 The code will get executed in both cases, success or fail.

 #### A Sample Job